At 75, India's democracy is under pressure like never before - ExBulletin

 The democratic health of the country has also taken a hit due to the status of minorities.

-The government has sought to downplay these attacks, but the incidents have left the minority community reeling in fear.
+The government has sought to downplay these attacks, but the incidents have left the minority community shaken by fear.

 Sometimes you need extra protection for minorities so they don’t feel like second-class citizens, Gupta said.

-That the rising tide of Hindu nationalism helped sustain the fortunes of the Modis party is evident in his electoral successes.
+This the rising tide of Hindu nationalism helped carry the fortunes of the Modis party is evident in his electoral success.
 It also coincided with a rather glaring fact: the ruling party has no Muslim legislator in parliament, a first in Indian history.

-The failure to completely eliminate discrimination and attacks against other minorities like Christians, Tribals and Dalits who form the lowest rung of India’s Hindu caste hierarchy has exacerbated these concerns.
-Even as the government sees the rise of an indigenous woman as India’s ceremonial president as an important step towards equal representation, critics expressed their doubts by calling it the political optics.
+The failure to completely eliminate discrimination and attacks against other minorities such as Christians, Tribals and Dalits who form the lowest rung of India’s Hindu caste hierarchy has exacerbated these concerns.
+Although the government sees the rise of a indigenous woman as ceremonial president of India as an important step towards equal representation, critics expressed their doubts by calling it the political optics.

-Under Modi, India’s parliament has also come under scrutiny for passing important laws with little debate, including a religiously-based citizenship law. and a controversial agricultural reform which led to massive protests.
-In a rare retreat, his government withdrew farm laws and some saw it as a triumph of democracy, but that sentiment quickly faded with increasing attacks on freedom of speech and the press.
+Under Modi, India’s parliament has also come under scrutiny for passing important laws with little debate, including a citizenship law based on religion and controversial agricultural reform which led to massive protests.
+In a rare retreat, his government removed the agricultural laws and some saw it as a triumph of democracy, but that sentiment quickly faded with increasing attacks on freedom of speech and the press.

 The country fell eight places, to 150th, out of 180 countries in this year’s press freedom index published by Reporters Without Borders, which said Indian journalists who are too critical of the government face campaigns widespread harassment and attacks.